Jenny Pitman: Childhood

-Adult life
+Career

 Pitman worked at Bishop's Cleeve for two years.
-One day there, she was returning from a workout on the local gallops when her horse was spooked by a cyclist travelling around a corner too fast and on the wrong side of the road.
-The cyclist in question was jockey Richard Pitman.
-Jenny's initial reaction to Richard was unfavourable, but later, when Richard obtained a job in Lambourn at Fred Winter's training stables 50 mi from Bishop's Cleeve, Jenny was persuaded to apply for a job in Lambourn with Major Champneys at Church Farm Stables.
-She moved in 1964.
+One day, she was returning from a workout on the local gallops when her horse was spooked by a cyclist travelling around a corner too fast and on the wrong side of the road; the cyclist was jockey Richard Pitman.
+Jenny's initial reaction to Pitman was unfavourable, but later, when Richard obtained a job in Lambourn, Berkshire at Fred Winter's training stables 50 mi from Bishop's Cleeve, Jenny was persuaded to apply for a job in Lambourn with Major Champneys at Church Farm Stables.
+She moved there in 1964.

-Aged 19, she married Richard Pitman.
-In August 1966, their son Mark Pitman was born and Jenny became a full-time housewife.
-Son Paul was born in October 1967.
-In the next winter, missing the world of horses, they bought a 6 acre property with stables and an indoor school in Hinton Parva to provide a service to other trainers for recuperating injured horses.
-In 'Parva Stud', the family struggled to live in an unheated caravan.
-By the end of 1968 Pitman had 8 horses at the yard.
+In the winter of 1967, missing the world of horses, she and Pitman (by then her husband) bought a 6 acre property with stables and an indoor school in Hinton Parva, Wiltshire, to provide a service to other trainers for recuperating injured horses.
+At 'Parva Stud', the family struggled to live in an unheated caravan.
+By the end of 1968, Pitman had eight horses at the yard.
 With Richard's second place prize from the 1969 Grand National, the Pitmans were able to commission a bungalow on the premises to escape the poor condition caravan.
 In 1969 she employed a 'lad' to assist at the yard, Melvyn Saddler, who became her right-hand man as her success grew.

-In February 1974, Pitman was able to enter a horse she had trained in her first point-to-point race.
-Ridden by stable lad Bryan Smart, Road Race didn't figure in the race betting, but amazingly managed to pass the favourite after the last fence to win.

-In 1975 she was successful in getting her first horse training licence and her first winner came in the very same year.
+In February 1974, Pitman entered a horse she had trained in her first point-to-point race.
+Ridden by stable lad Bryan Smart, Road Race did not figure in the race betting, but passed the favourite after the last fence to win.
+She obtained a horse training licence in her own name in 1975, and her first winner came in the same year.
+In 1976, the couple took over and renovated the Weathercock House training yard at Lambourn.
+After the breakdown of her marriage the next year, she bought out Richard's share and continued to run the yard, which grew from 19 to 80 boxes.

-In 1977 Jenny and Richard divorced.
-Jenny left Wiltshire and moved to Lambourn, Berkshire.
-She is now married to businessman David Stait.

 In 1983 she became the first woman to train a Grand National winner, when Corbiere was the victor.
-She was to win one other Grand National with Royal Athlete in 1995 although her horse Esha Ness was first past the post in the void National of 1993.
+She was to win one other Grand National with Royal Athlete in 1995, although her horse Esha Ness was first past the post in the void National of 1993.

-In 1998 she was awarded the OBE for services to horseracing and subsequently retired from training racehorses in 1999, handing over the reins to son, Mark.
-Pitman was the first winner of the BBC Sports Personality of the Year Helen Rollason Award.
+In 1998 she was appointed OBE for services to horseracing.
+She retired from training racehorses in 1999, handing over the reins to her son, Mark.
+Later that year she was the first winner of the BBC Sports Personality of the Year Helen Rollason Award.